Biological Hazards | Animal Health and Welfare | Biodiversity

 VKM has identified several agents that can be transmitted to domestic pigs.
 These include serious viral diseases like the African Swine Fewer, Classical Swine Fewer and Foot and mouth disease.

-Additionally, the level of Salmonella, Trichinella and Taxoplasma gondii is likely to increase.
+Additionally, the level of Salmonella, Trichinella and Toxoplasma gondii is likely to increase.
 This would result in a higher risk of transmittance to humans.

 The spread and establishment of wild boar to new areas is often linked to human activity.
 This includes translocation of animals and supplement feeding, in order to establish the species as game.